mz0121coder/100-days-of-code/log.md

 Link to work: [useEffect workshop/Pokemon viewer](https://github.com/mz0121coder/pokemon-viewer)

+### Day 38: April 18, 2023

+Today's Progress: - Group workshop on the useReducer hook.
+Virtual classroom to recap the day's concepts/tasks.
+Also did some katas and followed up with React flashcards.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)